ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 ### Regression and Structural Model Challenges

-Regression and structural models attempt to incorporate external variables and can provide an estimate of the uncertainty of the predicted enrollment.
-However, the difficulty of acquiring adequate time-series data for all necessary variables often limits them.
-Even when data is available, it is often of poor quality (e.g., population estimates in the American Community Survey are only available at the tract level) or are the wrong granularity (e.g., unemployment rates are usually available at the county level).
-Also, including too many exogenous variables can lead to statistical problems like multicollinearity or overfitting of the prediction to the historical data.
+Regression and structural models attempt to incorporate external variables and can estimate prediction uncertainty.
+But they're often constrained by inadequate time-series data.
+Even when data is available, it's frequently the wrong granularity — population estimates from the American Community Survey come at the tract level, unemployment rates at the county level.
+Including too many exogenous variables also raises statistical problems like multicollinearity or overfitting.

-Another limitation of using these models for school- and district-level projections is data availability.
-Most external variables are usually available only at the county level (e.g., population growth, unemployment rates), which may not accurately reflect the local conditions for a specific school district.
+Another limitation is that most external variables are only available at the county level, which may not reflect conditions in a specific district.
+A new manufacturing plant might reduce county-wide unemployment while affecting some districts far more than others.
-For example, a new production plan might open in a county, leading to a reduction in unemployment rates, suggesting an increase in enrollment.
-The new production plan will not equally affect all districts in the county, as some districts may be more impacted than others, influencing the enrollment increase unevenly.

-These reasons lead experts to frequently use these more complex models for state or national enrollment predictions, which benefit from better data quality and availability, rather than for local district projections.
+For these reasons, complex regression models are more commonly used for state or national projections, where data quality and availability are better, rather than for local district work.

 ### Systemic and Behavioral Biases